Sarajevo Federation Of B-h, Bosnia And Herzegovina Travel Guide

 Local insights enrich the experience beyond guidebooks.

-Discover how Sarajevans live and unwind in areas that are integral to their daily routines.
+Discover how Sarajevans live and rest in areas that are a key part of their day-to-day routines.

 These encounters connect you with the heartbeat of the city.

-Pair a morning time in Baščaršija with in the afternoon cable car ride to Trebević for breathtaking scenery.
+Pair the early part of the day in Baščaršija with a pm cable car ride to Trebević for breathtaking scenery.

 Visit Yellow Fortress just before sunset for memorable panoramic cityscapes.